see-ann/audiobook-extraction/README.md

 ### Credits

-This script was created by [Your Name].
-If you have any questions or suggestions, please contact [your@email.com].
+This script was created by Sean Wang.
+If you have any questions or suggestions, please contact Sean Wang at seanshaochenwang@gmail.com.